Seventeen TV: First season

+Second season

 In the second season, the 11 members from the previous season continued, and 4 more were added: Seungcheol (S.Coups), Doyoon, Joshua, and Dongjin.
 This season, they began to prepare for the first Like Seventeen concert, and so were separated into teams that were differentiated by the color of the shirts they wore.
 Others took part in the performances, under the title of "Music Friends".
 They were fans chosen to partake in the concert.